sumidhakp123/ECommerce-Data-Analysis/README.md

 13. Total order amount of each office

-14.Find the count of products in stock for each product vendor along with productline.
+14. Find the count of products in stock for each product vendor along with productline.